Difference Between Prokaryotic and Eukaryotic Replication

 S-phase specific

-• Helicase, Primase, DNA polymerase, and Ligase take part in both.
+• Helicase, primase, DNA polymerase, and ligaments are used in both.

 • Bidirectional Replication: Replication occurs in both directions from the origin in both prokaryotes and eukaryotes.

-• Proofreading and Repair: It has both mechanisms for the fidelity of replication along with error checking/correction methods for correct replication.
+• Proofreading and Repair: It has mechanisms for replication fidelity, along with error checking/correction methods for correct replication.

 Frequently Asked Questions (FAQs)